 - Non-screen film or dental (sizes 2 & 4) film.

 - Radiographic processing chemicals.

-- Dental radiograph film; many different types including some 'self-developing' which use intra-envelope developing, eg squeezing injects developer and massage envelope, pull tab on envelope → releases film.
+- Dental radiograph film; many different types including some 'self-developing' which use intra-envelope developing (squeezing injects developer to the film envelope; massage envelope, pull tab on envelope → releases film).

-- Dental non-screen film sizes 2 and 4 - can be used extra-orally.
+- Dental non-screen film sizes 2 & 4 - can be used extra-orally.

 - Dental (rapid) radiographic processing chemicals.